-How to Print Sublimation Images: A Beginner’s Guide
+How To Print Sublimation Images: A Beginner’s Guide

-What is Sublimation Printing?
+What Is Sublimation Printing?

 Sublimation printing is a method that transfers a design into a transfer sheet, most often fabric, using ink and heat.
 Heat and pressure are used to transfer at a molecular level.